-4. P2A2P Application data channel is established between UE1/UE2 and DC AS, and media re-negotiation between UE1, UE2, and MF may be performed.
+4. P2A2P Application data channel is established between UE1/UE2 and DC AS, and media re-negotiation between UE1, UE2, and MF is optionally performed.
 In this step, DC AS sends UE1's attestation and UE1's certificate to MF as described in step 7 in clause AC.11.3.3 of TS 23.228 [7].

 5. MF requests avatar representation using UE1's attestation and UE1's certificate.